If yes, then it’s time to invest in future-proofing your career! Register your interest to be notified about our next cohort.

-Our mentorship programme uniquely combines personalised guidance, practical experiences, essential skill development, and several networking opportunities.
+Our mentorship programme empowers young adults for impactful careers in civil society, public administration, and diplomacy.
+It combines essential skill development with personalised guidance, practical experiences, and several networking opportunities.

 Online Info Session: